Jeremy Quin: Political career

+Local government career

 Quin stood as the Conservative candidate in Meirionnydd Nant Conwy at the 1997 general election, coming third with 16% of the vote behind the incumbent Plaid Cymru MP Elfyn Llwyd and the Labour candidate.

 From 2010 to 2013, he served as the chairman of Buckingham Conservative Association.

 Parliamentary career

 At the 2015 general election, Quin was elected to Parliament as MP for Horsham with 57.3% of the vote and a majority of 24,658.